Strategy Lessons

 • Not enough follow up or regular review

-• OKRs that are really to-do lists, actions or milestone/deliverable measures
+• OKRs being treated as to-do lists, actions or milestone/deliverable measures

-• Employees game the system to always achieve their goals
+• Employees “gaming the system” to always achieve their goals

 How Does OKR Compare with Key Performance Indicators (KPIs)?